A Brief History of Godalming Town

 2016/17 saw the G’s transfer back to the Ryman League Division One South.
 It also saw the inaugural Axtell Cup a match with local rivals Guildford City.
 Godalming came out winners (7-6) on penalties however the remainder of the season proved more difficult.
 Andy parting company with the club after a heavy defeat at Carshalton Athletic with Darren Wheeler stepping in as caretaker manager.
 A further two managers followed and the club ended bottom of the league and relegated from step 4 football.

-There was greater success for our Development and Youth teams and in particular our Ladies Team who achieved promotion.
+There was greater success for our Development and Youth teams and in particular our Ladies Team who achieved promotion under the stewardship of Darren Wheeler and Steve Davies

-2017/18 Godalming will play this season in the Combined Counties Premier League.
+2019/20 Godalming will again play in the Combined Counties Division One.